 If you have black marks on wood, these are unlikely to be caused through everyday heat.
 The most likely explanations are charring, oxidation, and rotting.
 This article concerns white marks and the tips included will not help remove black stains.
 If you do have a black stain caused by water damage we recommend you check out this article on removing black stains from hardwood floors.

-7 Ways to Remove Heat Marks on Wood Furniture
+How to Remove Heat Marks on Wood (7 Strategies)

 Here are the best ways we've found to remove white marks from your furniture.
 Please note that your results may vary according to the type of wood your furniture is made from, or if it has a varnish or finish.
 We strongly recommend you that you first test the method on a part of your furniture that is not visible to check that it works for you.
 If your wood is varnished, these methods may not work (especially if the varnish was applied after the stain was introduced) and may damage the varnish - you have been warned!
 If you want to minimize risk, speak to a wood restoration expert rather than going the DIY route.